 AWS has a robust infrastructure for lead generation and management:

 - Amazon Advertising — a platform for creating custom ads, and launching and tracking promotional campaigns;

-- AWS Marketplace — a data product directory with free and commercial tools that helps businesses built a custom data management infrastructure to fit their needs;
+- AWS Marketplace — a data product directory with free and commercial tools that helps businesses build a custom data management infrastructure to fit their needs;

 - Amazon Launchpad — the platform designed to help navigate teams through AWS tools and scale their solutions.